EnduranceCode/server-setup-guide/02-apache-server-installation.md

 ### 2.4.
 Change the Apache Server web root folder

 By default, the **Apache Server** root folder (where the [Virtual Hosts](http://httpd.apache.org/docs/current/vhosts/) are stored) is the folder `/var/www/` but I prefer to use the folder `/srv/www/` instead.
-To create this folder, run the following commands:
+To create this folder, execute the following commands:

     sudo mkdir /srv/www